 What is smart beta?

 Smart beta is a rules-based portfolio construction process.
 Traditional index-linked strategies rely on price to decide which stocks to invest in and how much of each to hold.
-But the stock market is not always efficient, so stock prices don’t always accurately reflect a company’s economic footprint.
+This results in the traditional market cap index, which is based on the Capital Asset Pricing Model (CAPM).
+But 2 of the main assumptions of CAPM are that the market is efficient and investors are rationale.
+In reality, this is not the case and stock prices do not always accurately reflect a company’s economic footprint.
 Smart beta strategies seek to exploit these market inefficiencies by anchoring on factors other than price.
 In other words, smart beta strategies break the link between price and portfolio weight in an effort to deliver better-than-market returns.

 What are examples of smart beta strategies?